Find Affordable College Courses

 Check out the music bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named University of North Texas the most popular school in Texas for music students working on their bachelor’s degree.
-UNT is a fairly large public school located in the midsize city of Denton.
+UNT is a very large public school located in the medium-sized city of Denton.

 Women make up 40% of the music majors at the school.